top of page

 If you'll remember last month, I found out last minute that an editor I like would be available for critiques as part of Kids Comics Unite Pitchfest 2026.
 You can check out the journey of putting together my pitch packet here, in my previous blog.

-He said to use Lightfall by Tim Probert as my top comp title was a great choice, and that I should continue to read Tim's work and learn from it.
+He said to use Lightfall as my top comp title was a great choice, and that I should continue to read Tim's work and learn from it.

 Andrew even said that the written synopsis and my personal explanation for why I'm making Strandlands was great.
 He had no notes for the pitch itself, and said it was clearly written.

-My second comp title, the Amulet graphic novel series, he said has become synonymous with Harry Potter as a big no-no for comparing your work.
-Amulet, like Bone before it and Conan the Barbarian before it, is a very big name in fantasy comics, so comparing your work to the biggest thing in its genre can feel to an agent that either:
+My second comp title, the Amulet graphic novel series, according to Andrew, has become synonymous with Harry Potter as a big no-no for comparing your work.
+Comparing your work to a best-seller in its genre can communicate to an onlooking agent that either:

 a.
 You think your work is going to be as popular as the best-selling series of all time